-- At BCA (near release site), arrivals of fish were negatively related to discharge, and positively related with warmer and more turbid water conditions. - At SJL, turbidity and temperature exerted dominant effects on arrival rates with a slightly less pronounced effect of water conductivity, however discharge did not have a strong influence.
-The conductivity effect was stronger than at other arrays higher in the river. - At Turner Cut (C18/16), a more tidally influenced region, the fish moved most with high conductivity, discharge, temperature and turbidity - with discharge and conductivity having the strongest positive relationship with arrivals.
-(More tidal region) - At Jersey Point (JPT) arrival rates were positively correlated with conductivity with less influence to no relationship with other variables.
-(More tidal region) - At the Old River (ORN) hydrophone array, there was a different pattern in arrivals in relation to environmental variables than at other arrays investigated here.
-Specifically, predicted fish arrival rates increased with strong negative flows and with positive flows (a non-linear relationship) with also a small net positive effect of turbidity.
+- At BCA (near release site), arrivals of fish were negatively related to discharge, specifically higher arrival rates occurred with warmer and more turbid water conditions. - At SJL, turbidity and temperature exerted dominant effects on arrival rates with a slightly less pronounced effect of water conductivity, however discharge did not have a strong influence. - At Turner Cut (C18/16), a more tidally influenced region, the fish moved most with high conductivity, discharge, temperature and turbidity - with discharge and conductivity having the strongest positive relationship with arrivals. - At Jersey Point (JPT) arrival rates were positively correlated with conductivity with less influence to no relationship with other variables.
+The conductivity effect was stronger at Jersey Point and Turner Cut arrays than at other arrays higher in the river. - At the Old River (ORN) hydrophone array, there was a different pattern in arrivals in relation to environmental variables than at other arrays investigated here.
+Specifically, fish arrival rates tended to increase with strong negative flows and with positive flows (a non-linear relationship) with also a small net positive effect of turbidity and a negative relationship with the rate of discharge through time.

-Caveats: The analysis in this report was done as a proof of concept for the modelling framework, not to answer specific management related questions.
+Caveats: The analysis in this report was conducted as a proof of concept for the modelling framework; not to answer management related questions.
 Only one full year of data was used (2011) and as such results only provide a partial understanding of conditions that might affect steelhead movement during dry years.
 Further, models assume that detection probability for a given hydrophone array are constant but there is likely different detection probabilities through time for each array.
-The models also do not necessarily use the most representative

-(closest) gauge data for environmental data to model with arrival detections.
+The models also do not necessarily use the most representative (closest) gauge data for environmental data to model with arrival detections.
 Other gauges or hydrological models might be appropriate to use here to couple environmental conditions with arrival detections at hydrophone locations.